telerik/kendo-react-popup/docs/index.md

 ### Collisions

-The Popup component supports a *boundary detection*, which will try to position the element within the view port, obeying the `origin` and `position` configuration.
+The Popup component supports a boundary detection, which tries to position the element within the view port, obeying the `origin` and `position` configuration.
-The *collision* property defines how the component should treat the horizontal/vertical collisions with the boundaries of the view port.
+The [`collision`]({% slug api_popup_kendouiforreact %}#collision-object) property defines the way the component treats the horizontal or vertical collisions within the boundaries of the view port.

-By default, [`collision`]() configuration property is configured to **fit** horizontally and to **flip** vertically, if the content cannot be displayed properly.
+By default, the `collision` configuration property is configured to fit horizontally and to flip vertically if the content is not properly displayed.

 ```html-preview
   <style>